ktochylin/big_data_procamp/labs/nifi/README.md

 ![](images/004.PNG)

-## As wc -l counts only new lines, line count is 999
+## As wc -l counts only new lines, so it shows only 999 but 1000 in fact

 ![](images/005.PNG)